Cell Signaling and Transduction

 - Microscopy: Microscopy techniques, such as fluorescence microscopy and electron microscopy, are used to visualize the localization and compartmentalization of signaling components.

-- Immunoprecipitation: Antibodies are used to specifically precipitate and isolate individual signaling components form complex mixtures.
+- Immunoprecipitation: Antibodies are used to specifically precipitate and isolate individual signaling components from complex mixtures.

 Types of Experiments